Wretch 32: Personal life

 Scott has two children with ex-girlfriend Ashlee: Kyrayn Scott (born 2006) and Skye-Laurell Scott (born 2011).
-Wretch is the nephew of equal rights campaigner Stafford Scott, who has written for The Guardian, and co-founded the Broadwater Farm Defence Campaign in 1985, and is cousin of professional boxer (8-0) Viddal Riley.
+Wretch is the nephew of equal rights campaigner Stafford Scott, who has written for The Guardian, and co-founded the Broadwater Farm Defence Campaign in 1985, and is a family friend of professional boxer (13-0) Viddal Riley.

 Although Wretch 32 is from Tottenham, he is an avid Arsenal fan.

 In March 2019, Scott claimed he had an Airbnb booking cancelled because the host "had an issue with Coloured folk and felt uncomfortable".
 Airbnb later said: "We were concerned to hear about this experience and have reached out to Wretch 32 and his management to learn more.
 Discrimination has no place on Airbnb and goes against everything our community stands for."